bitquery/streaming-data-platform-docs/docs/examples/balances/balance-api.md

 ```

 **Parameters**
--   `dataset: combined`: This parameter specifies that the [combined](/docs/graphql/dataset/combined) dataset is being used.
+-   `dataset: archive`: This parameter specifies that the [combined](/docs/graphql/dataset/combined) dataset is being used.
 -   `network: eth`: This parameter specifies that the Ethereum network is being queried.
 -   `where: {BalanceUpdate: {Address: {is: "0xcf1DC766Fc2c62bef0b67A8De666c8e67aCf35f6"}}}`: This parameter filters the results of the query based on the Ethereum address "0xcf1DC766Fc2c62bef0b67A8De666c8e67aCf35f6".